 Meaning

-“My father always taught me to appreciate what you’re fortunate to have and give back to those who need it.
-No part of our society is more important than the children, especially the ones who need our help.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.
+The message behind “My father always taught me to appreciate what you’re fortunate to have and give back to those who need it.
+No part of our society is more important than the children, especially the ones who need our help.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme